John Ford: Pilgrimage (US 1933). The Murnau influence in the opening. |

 Formally it is a melodrama and a woman's film but there is an exceptionally hard tragic edge to the story.
 It is the story of deranged mother love.

-The Murnau impact (Sunrise) is still obvious in the beginning of the film.
+The Murnau impact (Sunrise) is still obvious in the beginning (see photo).
 For those who pay attention to the paucity of love scenes in John Ford's films there is a beautiful haybarn attic sequence where the woman is the seducer.
 (Such scenes were typical in Nordic films during the studio era.)
 The war is just a short, grim, and terrible scene in the trenches, where everybody is drowned in the mud.
 As in Mother Machree, Ford stages a laconically powerful scene where the priest and the mayor visit the woman with the death message.

 There are several powerful moments.
 Hannah pastes Jim's photograph together again.
 The sorrow in little Jimmy's eyes when Hannah forbids him to play with her dog.
 Hannah' reluctance in accepting the flowers from Mary and Jimmy.

 Hannah's reluctant pilgrimage to Europe to visit Jim's grave brings her to a wider world for the first time in her life, and her various encounters open her eyes.
-At last she is able to cry and to accept Mary and Jimmy.
+At last she is able to cry and accept Mary and Jimmy.

 No comments: